 Special understanding from a person who has walked in your shoes:

-If you are a blood cancer patient or family member of a patient and wish to speak with someone who has been treated for a similar diagnosis, you can request a First Connection match by contacting the North Texas Chapter at (972) 996-5900.
+If you are a blood cancer patient or family member of a patient and wish to speak with someone who has been treated for a similar diagnosis, you can request a First Connection match by clicking here or contacting the North Texas Chapter at (972) 996-5900.
 Your peer volunteer will then arrange for one or two phone calls or meetings with you at a mutually convenient time and place.
 The information shared between a trained peer volunteer and a patient or family member is strictly confidential.